-Infant-parent psychotherapy places the relationship between the baby and the primary caregiver in a central position to the therapy.
+Parent-infant therapy is a form of treatment for disturbances to maternal mental health which places the relationship between the baby and the primary caregiver in a central position to the therapy.
 It also draws on our growing body of knowledge around the importance of the early years for human development.
-As such, I work with a parent/parents and their babies, and I draw on theories around mentalization, affect regulation, mirroring, marking and attunement, and interactive repair.

 I am always happy to speak more about my experience, my approach, and my ethical practice.
 Please just ask me.

 If you would like to know more about working with me, I would usually suggest an initial consultation session in which we can explore what brings you to therapy now, and for you to meet me and get a sense of how I work.
 During this initial consultation, we can decide together which form of treatment makes most sense given what you are presenting with.
 If we do decide to work together, we would meet on a weekly basis at the same time each week.